Indoqa/solr-spatial-clustering/README.md

 Similar to facets, the computed clusters are added to the search result after the requested documents.
 There are two types of result pins:

-  * "single": Represents a single document, including the id of the referenced document.
+  * `single`: Represents a single document, including the id of the referenced document.
-  * "cluster": Represents an aggregated pin covering more than one document, including the cluster size.
+  * `cluster`: Represents an aggregated pin covering more than one document, including the cluster size.

 ```xml